Science

 Organization

-• In the case of continuous assessment, regular course and/or TD and/or TP assessments are organized during the semester.
+• In the case of continuous assessment, regular evaluations, during lectures and/or tutorials and/or practicals, are organized during the semester.

-• In the case of terminal assessment, the assessment takes the form of an examination at the end of the semester.
+• In the case of a terminal assessment, the evaluation takes the form of an exam at the end of the semester.

-A student validates his or her semester when the average grade of the UEs making up the semester is higher than 10 out of 20.
-To obtain the Bachelor's degree, students must have completed all 6 semesters of the 3-year Bachelor's program.
+A student passes the semester when the average grade for the course units comprising the semester is above 10 out of 20.
+To obtain a Bachelor's degree, students must have passed all 6 semesters of the 3-year Bachelor's program.

 Read more